Proposterious/independent-project/ROADMAP.md

 ### Purpose

-The website should be decently animated with few interactive components.The user should be able to view the
+The website should be decently animated with few interactive components.
+The user should be able to view the
 technologies used, understand my inspiration, and view the current state of the robot (as when it is initially
 released it will be in its *prototype* phase).
 This website should be in constant development until the completion
 or abandonment of said project.